rChrisb/holbertonschool-shell/io_redirections_and_filters/README.md

 - The file iacta will be in the working directory
 -------------------------------------------------------------------
 ### <p align=center>`10.
 No more javascript`</p>
+Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.

 -------------------------------------------------------------------
 ### <p align=center>``</p>